Leverage proposal management solutions to improve pitches

 Improve productivity without sacrificing personalization

 Firms want to take on as many opportunities as quickly as possible, and having a database can help by giving users easy access to the information they need to create pitches.
 At the same time, though, firms also need to ensure that they don’t sacrifice the quality of their pitches for quantity.

 “Tech can absolutely move the needle on productivity,” Conway said.
 “But it’s important that you don’t lose the personalization factor.”
 He explained that firms need to combine their data with creativity: Rather than using the same data and content for each pitch, tailor your templates or wording so you can present the data to the client in a more personalized way.
 Clients will be more likely to do business with you if they believe your firm truly understands their goals.

 Watch the full panel discussion to learn more about leveraging proposal management software.

-- Data hygiene: A guide for professional and financial services firms
+- Data governance best practices for professional and financial services firms